 Donate surplus prepared food

-Upgrade your equipment to reduce waste
+Upgrade tools and equipment to reduce waste and improve recycling

 Have a plan for waste

-Store waste properly
+Store waste properly on your property

 Keep footpaths clean and clear

 Present bins no sooner than the close of business the night before collection day and bring them in as soon as possible after the bins have been collected.
 Bins should be presented for collection immediately out front of your property or in an agreed upon area.

 Bin too full?
 Overfull bins with popped up lids, or bagged rubbish outside of bins, can attract pests or vermin and contribute to windblown litter.
 Keep the excess waste for the next collection day or arrange to increase your service frequency to ensure all waste is containerised.

 If you have large waste items that don’t fit in the bin such as cardboard, break down large cardboard into smaller pieces and place inside bins.
 If large items are too large to fit in the bin, contact a private contractor to collect the item for disposal.

 Council offers free and easy to use bin straps to assist with keeping bin lids closed.
 Request yours by contacting us on email@example.com